Didcot power stations: History

-Didcot OCGT is an Open Cycle Gas Turbine that was originally part of Didcot A built in 1968 that uses four open-cycle gas turbines which are each powered by a pair of Rolls-Royce Avon engines to generate 100MW of electricity.
+Didcot OCGT is an Open Cycle Gas Turbine that was originally part of Didcot A. Built in 1968, it uses four open-cycle gas turbines, which are each powered by a pair of Rolls-Royce Avon engines to generate 100 MW of electricity.

-The site was made separate from the Didcot A station as part of the decommissioning process being retained to provide a strategic emergency backup for the National Grid providing a fast-responding source of additional electricity in periods of high demand.
+The site was made separate from the Didcot A station as part of the decommissioning process.
+It was retained to provide a strategic emergency backup for the National Grid, providing a fast-responding source of additional electricity in periods of high demand.

 Specification

-Didcot OCGT uses four open cycle gas turbines which are gas-oil fired with combustion gases from all four units combined into a single 101m chimney that has a distinctive blue top.
+Didcot OCGT uses four open cycle gas turbines, which are gas-oil fired.
+Combustion gases from all four units are combined into a single 101 m chimney that has a distinctive blue top.

 Ownership

-Following privatisation of the CEGB in the early 1990s, Didcot A passed into the control of what became National Power, who also started construction of Didcot B. Following demerger the plant passed to Innogy plc (in 2000) and following the takeover of Innogy by RWE in 2002 ownership passed to RWE npower.
+Following privatisation of the CEGB in the early 1990s, Didcot A passed into the control of what became National Power, who started the construction of Didcot B. Following a de-merger, the plant passed to Innogy plc in 2000.
+Following the takeover of Innogy by RWE in 2002, ownership passed to RWE npower.

 Architectural reception

 Didcot A won a Civic Trust Award in 1968 for how well it blended into the landscape, following its construction.
 It was voted Britain's third worst eyesore in 2003 by Country Life readers.
-British poet Kit Wright wrote an "Ode to Didcot Power Station" using a parodic style akin to that of the early romantic poets and Marina Warner, who made a 1991 BBC documentary about the station, described the cooling towers as having "a sort of incredible furious beauty".
+British poet Kit Wright wrote an "Ode to Didcot Power Station" using a parodic style akin to that of the early romantic poets.

+In 1991, Marina Warner made a BBC documentary about the station, describing the cooling towers as having "a sort of incredible furious beauty".
 Artist Roger Wagner painted Menorah, a crucifixion scene featuring the towers of Didcot power station.